OuarraqiSoufiane1/whatsapp_mail_messaging/README.rst

 .. image:: https://ouatech.com/images/logo.png
    :target: https://ouatech.com

-This module is maintained by Cybrosys Technologies.
+This module is maintained by ouatech Technologies.

 For support and more information, please visit `Our Website <https://ouatech.com/>`__